European Factors to Watch-Equity futures fall

 A string of comments in recent weeks by U.S. Federal Reserve officials and

-minutes of the last Fed meeting have put a possible U.S. rate hike on the table
+minutes of the last Fed meeting have put a U.S. possible rate hike firmly on the

 The pan-European FTSEurofirst 300 index closed down 0.5 percent on